Facebook iconHow To Build an UI for LLM with Gradio - F22 Labs

 A. Modifying Input and Output Types

-The Gradio supports a variety of input and output formats, including text, images, audio and more.
+Gradio supports multiple input and output formats, allowing the UI to adapt to different LLM capabilities without changing core logic, including text, images, audio, and more.
 We can modify the input and output formats to match the specific requirements of our LLM demo.

 Input Types